JPClow3/League-AI-Oracle/README.md

-│   ├── Onboarding/         # UI for the initial user setup flow │   ├── Playbook/           # UI for viewing and managing saved drafts │   ├── Profile/            # UI for user profile, missions, and mastery │   ├── Settings/           # UI for settings panels
+│   ├── Onboarding/         # UI for the initial user setup flow │   ├── Playbook/           # UI for viewing and managing saved drafts │   ├── Profile/            # UI for user profile, missions, and mastery │   ├── Scenarios/          # UI for the new scenario-based training module │   ├── Settings/           # UI for settings panels
 │   ├── StrategyHub/        # Container for Armory and Intel tabs │   └── Trials/             # UI for the Daily Challenge